Submissions

 In case you are unable to use this template, please follow the Guidelines for Authors

-First page – Title – Title must in capital letters Times New Roman 12 pt, bolded, centered and should not exceed two lines in length.
-Names of authors (affiliation(s)) come under the title in Times New Roman 11 pt.
-Next to the name of the author, which is going to be the contact person, please add a footnote with his/her e-mail address.
-All authors should provide personal ORCID number after the e-mail address.
+First pageTitle – Title must in capital letters Times New Roman 12 pt, bolded, centered and should not exceed two lines in length.
+Names of authors come under the title separated with a two-line space in Times New Roman 11 pt, bolded, centered.
+Next to the name of the author, which is going to be the contact person, please add a footnote (*); the footnote must read “Corresponding author”.
+For each author, on the line below the name, provide the institution, e-mail, and ORCID number (Times New Roman 11 pt).

-Abstract – Heading «Abstract» should be aligned to left using Times New Roman 11 pt, italic.
-Abstract content should be single spaced with 1cm indentation.
+Second pageAbstract – Heading «Abstract» should be centered using Times New Roman 12 pt.
+All page margins should be set to 2,5 cm.
+Abstract content should be single spaced with 1cm indentation, using font Times New Roman 11pt, italic.
 Abstract should be minimum 200 words in length.
 Keywords should be placed under the Abstract separated by one space.
 Maximum of five keywords may be used.
 JEL Classification should be added after the keywords.

 Sample references: